tokenring-ai/chat/README.md

 - Handle errors gracefully in tool execution
 - Use descriptive tool names and descriptions
 - Include proper input schema validation
+- Use `requiredContextHandlers` to specify context needs

+### Hidden Tools
+- Use hidden tools when you have many tools available
+- Hidden tools save context tokens while remaining accessible
+- The `tool_search` tool enables dynamic tool activation
+- Configure appropriate search patterns for your tools

 ## Testing and Development